September 25th, 2018

 0550 – 1900

 Today I only did one pass, but it was the most difficult thus far.
 I was really feeling the drain from big miles and not enough to eat.
-Since I came up a bit short in miles the day before, we would need to do at least 30 today and 27 the next in order to get out to the trailhead and hitch into town.
+Since I came up a bit short in miles the day before, I would need to do at least 30 this day and 27 the next in order to get out to the trailhead and hitch into town.
 I didn’t have much of a choice, as I was running really low on food.
-I had divided my remaining supplies into two piles and it was depressing.
+I divided my remaining supplies into two piles and it was depressing.
 There was nothing to spare for even a 3rd day breakfast.
-Stellar was in the same boat.

-We at least got an early start.
-It was still dark but with the moon out, we didn’t even need headlamps.
-We traveled down a very rocky canyon.
-In places, the trail had to be cut into the cliffs.
+I got an early start.
+It was still dark but with the moon up, I didn’t even need my headlamp.
+I traveled down a very rocky canyon.
+In places, the trail was cut into the cliffs.

 We passed a guy that looked familiar and then another that I immediately recognized.
 It was a father and son duo that I first met in Oregon, outside of Bend.
-The reason I remembered them is because the father, Al, is in his 80’s and hiking the PCT for the 3rd time!
-He is a triple crowner and perhaps the oldest person to be hiking this year.
+The reason I remembered them is because the father, Al, was in his 80’s and hiking the PCT for the 3rd time!
+He was a triple crowner and perhaps the oldest person to be hiking this year.
 They had to skip past the Sierra early on and had come back to finish.
 How inspirational to see them again!

-We also stopped to talk to a tall man with a most impressively long beard…his name was Beardoh.
+I also stopped to talk to a tall man with a most impressively long beard…his name was Beardoh.
 He had thru-hiked a lot, including the PCT, and had some good tips on nutrition.
 His blog is at Longdistancehiker.com.
-We mentioned how we were low on food and he kindly gave us each a bar.
-That was profound, since he has his calorie intake dialed in so tightly that he didn’t really have much to spare.
+I mentioned how I was low on food and he kindly gave me a bar.
+That was profound, since he had his calorie intake dialed in so tightly that he didn’t really have anything to spare.
 It was a most generous move and greatly appreciated.